xssninja/Alexa-Hacker-Mode/HackerMode/README.txt

 This project was created for myself as a means for assisting me in my day to day work.
 I'm a full time red-team hacker and recently I was told by my doc that I was going to lose some sight in one eye.
 It made me think, wow, it would probably be useful to build some general tools into Alexa so I don't have to have a Google window always open while I'm working... and Alexa works well for asking and answering quick questions.
 As you may note, I went way beyond quick questions, but one does that when they're trying to take over the world.
 Alexa is also handy for a little-known ability to send "card" data, or a little text version of what it answers for you which is nice for getting syntax detail that doesn't quite come across easily in speech.
 Rumor has it the new Echo's will have a screen on the front so cards will be displayed there as well as in the Alexa app.

-I want to use it for more than just a sytax helper though, I want to expand it way, way beyond that...
+I want to use it for more than just a syntax helper though, I want to expand it way, way beyond that...
 Eventually, I want to be able to ask it to hack things for me.
 While I have laid the groundwork for the crypto and CNC and authentication and linux scripting, it's something I would welcome help on.

 Think...
 "I took the liberty of looking up that IP for you on Shodan, and pulled headers and cyphers.
 I found some interesting things... would you like to know the details?
 Or would you rather I sent that host to Metasploit?"